-Physiotherapy provides a path to better health for all Queenslanders.
-Opportunities exist for the next Queensland Government to leverage physiotherapy in leading health reform.
-Long wait times, fragmented services, inadequate funding, workforce sustainability and affordability factors mean that the current health system leaves too many people without access to the essential care they need.
+Physiotherapy provides a path to better health for all Western Australians.
+Opportunities exist for the next Western Australian Government to leverage physiotherapy in leading health reform.
+Long wait times, fragmented services, inadequate funding, a lack of workforce sustainability and affordability factors mean that the current health system leaves too many people without access to the essential care they need.
 It is those most in need, our high-priority groups, who are disproportionately affected.

-The Queensland Government is at the forefront of national health reform, pioneers in bridging the gaps between acute and chronic care and in providing more equitable access.
+The Western Australian Government is at the forefront of national health reform, pioneers in bridging the gaps between acute and chronic care and in providing more equitable access.
 This reform leadership has set a benchmark and must be sustained.
-Yet, the journey doesn't end here.
+Yet the journey doesn't end here.